 Homestead planning is tough.
 Trying to keep track of everything that’s happening at once is hard work and can lead to becoming overwhelmed quickly.
 No one likes confusion and mayhem right?

 Having a way to track what you need to accomplish for the days, weeks and even months can be beneficial and lead to a more rewarding homesteading journey.
-Knowing what’s expected and what events are coming up help keep your days running smooth.
+Knowing what’s expected and what events are coming up helps keep your days running smooth.

 How do you stay organized and stress-free while homesteading?
 By keeping a planner, of course.